This is a look at the Supreme Logo and the history behind the business.

 Recently, the Supreme logo has been making rounds in the news once again, stirring up controversy in a way that almost seems fitting for the brand at this point.
 This time, though, the controversy involves the NBA player J.R.
 Smith, who was told by the NBA that he would have to cover up his tattoo of the Supreme logo during games or face a fine from the league for promoting a third-part brand during games.
 Smith, however, has indicated that he has no intention of covering up the tattoo, and Supreme is no-doubt thrilled with both the extra publicity and the rebellious stance that plays perfectly into their overall message.

-While logos almost always play an important role in a company’s success, some brands are established almost entirely off the popularity and recognizability of their logo.
-This is the case with Supreme, and though the origins of the logo that has made them a worldwide brand may be somewhat controversial, Supreme is one of the rare brands that leverages controversy rather than being damaged by it.
+While the Supreme products play an important role in a company’s success, some brands are established almost entirely off the popularity and recognizability of their logo.
+This is the case with Supreme, and though the origins of the logo that has made them a worldwide brand may be somewhat controversial, Supreme is one of the rare brands that leverage controversy rather than being damaged by it.